Metaphysics (Aristotle): Textual criticism

 In the 19th century, with the rise of textual criticism, the Metaphysics was examined anew.
 Critics, noting the wide variety of topics and the seemingly illogical order of the books, concluded that it was actually a collection of shorter works thrown together haphazardly.
 In the 20th century two general editions have been produced by W. D. Ross (1924) and by Werner Jaeger (1957).
 Based on a careful study of the content and of the cross-references within them, Ross concluded that books A, B, Γ, E, Z, H, Θ, M, N, and I "form a more or less continuous work", while the remaining books α, Δ, Κ and Λ were inserted into their present locations by later editors.
 However, Ross cautions that books A, B, Γ, E, Z, H, Θ, M, N, and I — with or without the insertion of the others — do not constitute "a complete work".
 Jaeger further maintained that the different books were taken from different periods of Aristotle's life.
-Everyman's Library, for their 1000th volume, published the Metaphysics in a rearranged order that was intended to make the work easier for readers.
+Everyman's Library, for their 1000th volume, published the Metaphysics in a rearranged order that was intended to make the work easier for readers, specifically, the Everyman’s Library edition (translated by Hugh Tredennick and G. C. Armstrong) rearranges the books into a sequence intended to group thematically related discussions—placing, for example, the central ontological books (Z, H, Θ) together more coherently and repositioning others such as Δ and Λ to improve conceptual flow—rather than following the traditional Bekker order used in most scholarly editions.

 Editing the Metaphysics has become an open issue in works and studies of the new millennium.
 New critical editions have been produced of books Gamma, Alpha, and Lambda.
 Differences from the more-familiar 20th Century critical editions of Ross and Jaeger mainly depend on the stemma codicum of Aristotle's Metaphysics, of which different versions have been proposed since 1970.